 Possible warning signs of factitious disorder include:

-There are no reliable statistics regarding the number of people in the United States who suffer from factitious disorder.
-Obtaining accurate statistics is difficult because patients do not typically acknowledge their disorder.
-In addition, people with factitious disorders tend to seek treatment at many different healthcare facilities, resulting in statistics that are misleading.
-It is estimated that about 1% of those admitted to hospitals are believed to have factitious disorder, but this is likely under-reported.
+No reliable statistics are available regarding the number of people in the United States who suffer from factitious disorder.
+Getting accurate statistics is difficult because patients don’t typically acknowledge their disorder.
+People with factitious disorders also tend to seek treatment at many different healthcare facilities, resulting in statistics that are misleading.
+It’s estimated that about 1% of those admitted to hospitals are believed to have factitious disorder, but this is likely under-reported.

-The exact cause of factitious disorder is not known, but researchers believe both biological and psychological factors play a role in the development of this disorder.
+The exact cause of factitious disorder is not known, but researchers believe both biological and psychological factors play a role.
 Some theories suggest that a history of abuse or neglect as a child, or a history of frequent illnesses in themselves or family members that required hospitalization, may be factors in the development of the disorder.

 People with factitious disorder may: